800-937-8398 Call us for a free quote Contact us

-The main differences between killer bees and honey bees are their size and that killer bees, as their name suggests, are more likely to sting when defending their hives than honey bees.
+The main differences between honey bees vs. killer bees are their size and that killer bees, as their name suggests, are more likely to sting when defending their hives than honey bees.
 Every so often, Africanized honey bees find their way into the news.
 The story of so-called “killer bees” makes for sensational headlines and gets a lot of attention.
 But the story of how these bees got to North America and into the United States is the stuff of legend, too.

-If you have a problem with bees, contact your local Western Exterminator specialist and schedule a free property inspection.
+If you have a problem with bees, contact your local Western Exterminator technician and schedule a free property inspection.

 The story of how Africanized bees entered the United States has become legendary.
 This type of bee came into existence when they were interbred between the standard European honey bee and bees from Africa by a man named Warwick E. Kerr, a biologist.
 He initially bred these bees in Brazil while trying to create a species of bee that would be hardier and adapt to tropical conditions found in South America.
 He wanted them to be great producers of honey for that region.